dwelch67/mbed_samples/blinker02/README.blinker02.txt

-GET32(), etc.  You take a cost in performance (you are using C with gcc or llvm you are already not interested in performance) but get paid back ten fold in flexibility, debugging, etc.  These memory/register access functions are also implemented in assembler.
+GET32(), etc.  You take a cost in performance (you are using C with gcc or llvm you are already not interested in performance) but get paid back ten fold in flexibility, debugging, etc.  These memory/register access functions are implemented in assembler.
 Normally I use a separate file like putget.s but since this is a small, simple example and vectors.s is already there they have been implemented in vectors.s.
 (yes I know that ldrb [r0],r0 is not supported on some ARM cores).